Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Cluster polylogarithm maps for the space

-\item The coboundary of element (\ref{ICON2}) is given by a sum over codimension one faces ${\rm K}_{\rm Q}$ of the Stasheff polytope ${\rm K}_{\rm P_n}$, parametrized by decompositions ${\rm P_n}= Q' \cup Q''$, induced by cutting the polygon by a diagonal: \be \la{ICON3} \bs &\delta \circ \alpha [{\rm K}_{\rm P_n}, {\rm or}_{\rm P_n}] = \alpha \circ d [{\rm K}_{\rm P_n}, {\rm or}_{\rm P_n}]:= \\ &\frac{{\rm or}_{\rm Q}}{{\rm or}_{\rm Q'}{\rm or}_{\rm Q''}}\sum_{Q} \alpha [{\rm K}_{Q'}, {\rm or}_{Q'}] \ast \alpha [{\rm K}_{Q''}, {\rm or}_{Q''}].\\ \end{split} \ee Orientations of the faces ${\rm K}_Q$ are induced by the orientation ${\rm or}_{\rm P_n}$.
+\item The coboundary of element (\ref{ICON2}) is given by a sum over codimension one faces ${\rm K}_{\rm Q}$ of the Stasheff polytope ${\rm K}_{\rm P_n}$, parametrized by decompositions ${\rm P_n}= {\rm Q}' \cup {\rm Q}''$, induced by cutting the polygon by a diagonal: \be \la{ICON3} \bs &\delta \circ \alpha [{\rm K}_{\rm P_n}, {\rm or}_{\rm P_n}] = \alpha \circ d [{\rm K}_{\rm P_n}, {\rm or}_{\rm P_n}]:= \\ &\frac{{\rm or}_{\rm Q}}{{\rm or}_{\rm Q'}{\rm or}_{\rm Q''}}\sum_{{\rm Q}} \alpha [{\rm K}_{{\rm Q}'}, {\rm or}_{{\rm Q}'}] \ast \alpha [{\rm K}_{{\rm Q}''}, {\rm or}_{{\rm Q}''}].\\ \end{split} \ee Orientations of the faces ${\rm K}_{\rm Q}$ are induced by the orientation ${\rm or}_{\rm P_n}$.
 The ratio of orientations is a sign $\frac{{\rm or}_{\rm Q}}{{\rm or}_{\rm Q'}{\rm or}_{\rm Q''}}\in \{\pm1\}$. \ei

 The degrees of components of the element $\alpha [{\rm K}_{\rm P_n}] $ are of the same parity as the dimension of the Stasheff polytope ${\rm K}_{\rm P_n}$.
-So the right hand side of (\ref{ICON3}) does not depend on the order of factors.
+So the right-hand side of (\ref{ICON3}) does not depend on the order of factors.
 The above data determines uniquely map (\ref{ICON4}) due to its multiplicativity (\ref{ICON11}).

-\paragraph{Remark.} The map $\alpha$ from Theorem \ref{MTTHH11} implies Conjecture \ref{MTTHH1} for the cluster variety ${\cal A}_{\rm P_n}$.
-It also implies Conjecture \ref{MTTHH1} for the cluster $K_2$-variety ${\cal A}_{SL_2, S}$ assigned \cite{FG1} to any decorated surface $S$.
+\paragraph{Remark.} The map $\alpha$ from Conjecture \ref{MTTHH11} implies Conjecture \ref{MTTHH1} for the cluster variety ${\cal A}_{\rm P_n}$.
+It also implies Conjecture \ref{MTTHH1} for the cluster $K_2$-variety ${\cal A}_{SL_2, S}$ assigned \cite{FG03} to any decorated surface $S$.
 It does not imply however Conjecture \ref{MTTHH1} for cluster $K_2$-varieties ${\cal A}_{SL_m, S}$ where $m>2$.
-Indeed, although the polytopes in the cluster modular complex are always of finite type \cite[Lemma 2.24]{FG2} for $m>2$ they could be of type different then $A_m$.
+Indeed, although the polytopes in the cluster modular complex are always of finite type \cite[Lemma 2.24]{FG03a} for $m>2$ they could be of type different then $A_m$.

-In this paper we do not need full Theorem \ref{MTTHH1}, and thus we do not give its proof.
-We use it as a set-up, and derive the pieces of the map $\alpha$ which we need to prove our main results.

-\paragraph{An example.} Recall that each triangulation $T$ of ${\rm P}_n$ provides a ${\rm K}_2-$seed and an element $W_T$, see Section \ref{sec8.2}.
-We assign to each triangulation $T$ of the polygon ${\rm P}_n$ the $k$-th power of $W_T$:
+\paragraph{An example.} Recall that each triangulation ${\cal T}$ of ${\rm P}_n$ provides a $K_2$-seed and an element $W_{\cal T}$, see Section \ref{sec8.2}.
+We assign to each triangulation ${\cal T}$ of the polygon ${\rm P}_n$ the $k$-th power of $W_{\cal T}$:

-Given a pair of positive integers $q,k$, a cluster polylogarithm map is a map of complexes
+Given a pair of positive integers $m,k$, a cluster polylogarithm map is a map of complexes